syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## SelectionChanging

-The `SelectionChanging` event is triggered when you select an item among the filtered suggestions in SfAutoComplete.
+The `SelectionChanging` event is triggered when you select an item from the filtered suggestions in SfAutoComplete.

-The SelectionChanging event returns the following argument:
+The SelectionChanging event returns the following arguments:

 <table>
 <tr>